logseq/docs/db-version.md

 ### Create a Task

 A new task can be created in a number of ways:
-* Set the status of a block by typing the status choice e.g. `/todo` or cyling status with `cmd-enter`.
+* Set the status of a block by typing the status choice e.g. `/todo` or cyling status with `Cmd-Enter`.
 * Type text in a block and end it with `#Task`.
 * When on the `Task` page, create a new row in the Task table.